Jubilee Year 2025

 Sites of Pilgrimage

-Our Jubilee Year is now well underway.
+Our Jubilee Year is nearly over.
 It started with an incredible Pilgrimage of Hope from Nobby’s Beach to Sacred Heart Cathedral where we celebrated Mass before enjoying a fun festival full of family activities.

-Now, we invite you to journey beyond and go on our Pilgrimage through our Diocese!
+If you haven’t started yet, there is still time to journey beyond and go on our Pilgrimage through our Diocese!
 Our eight sites are open and ready for you.
 Please visit these Churches during the times listed below.

 Sacred Heart Cathedral, Newcastle West